atgraphite/web3js-plugin/README.md

 web3.registerPlugin(new GraphitePlugin(web3))
 ```

+You can use our nodes instead of 'node url'.

+They are available here: https://docs.atgraphite.com/overview/publish-your-docs

 And you're ready to go!

 There are 2 types of nodes, normal and anonymous.
 Read more about them [here](https://docs.atgraphite.com/)